leducloi/parking/README.md

 ------------------------
 There are 3 levels in the Parking Lots: Zone 1, Zone 2, Zone 3.

+2 types of fee will be charged: per hour or over 4 hours.

+Cars will come into the Zone that people want.
+    If Zone is out of space:
+        "Out of Space, Please go back later or Go to another Zone" will be displayed Every car will have different ID as a ticket for identifying purpose.

+When Cars exit.
+    They will show the ID on the ticket.
+    The fee will show and have to be paid.

 Test case text file:

     - Each line: